Get a quote

 Roof

-Is a 4-point inspection required?
+How to prepare for a 4-point inspection

-4-point inspection vs. home inspection
+4-point inspection vs. full home inspection

-A four-point inspection is specifically for homeowners insurance and shouldn’t be confused with a new home inspection (also called a buyer inspection, real estate inspection, home inspection, or full inspection depending where you live).
+A four-point inspection is specifically for homeowners insurance and shouldn’t be confused with a new home inspection (also called a buyer’s inspection, real estate inspection, home inspection, or full inspection depending where you live).

 This distinction is important because the new home inspection is required to close on a home and meet the eligibility criteria for your mortgage.
 It also takes two to three hours to complete.
 A four-point inspection takes about 30 minutes and is only visual.
-However, if you buy an older home you might be required to have both inspections.

 Four-point inspections tend to be more prevalent in coastal states, specifically in Florida and Texas.
-Coastal areas experience more inclement weather that leads to catastrophic devastation, and this prompts lawmakers to frequently update building codes.Homes built before the new codes passed were made in accordance to different standards, so they may not be considered as safe as more modern homes.
+Coastal areas experience more inclement weather that leads to catastrophic devastation, and this prompts lawmakers to frequently update building codes.
+Homes built before the new codes passed were made in accordance to different standards, so they may not be considered as safe as more modern homes.

 4-point inspection vs. wind mitigation inspection